RobiNN1/phpCacheAdmin/README.md

 Metrics are collected whenever this link is refreshed, so you can set any time in the cronjob.

-If you have authentication enabled, set `authtoken` in `config.php` and append `&token=your-secret-token` to the cronjob URL so it can collect metrics without a login session.
+If you have authentication enabled, set `authtoken` in `config.php` and append `&token=your-secret-token`to the cronjob URL so it can collect metrics without a login session.
+It bypasses the login page, so create a long random one (`php -r 'echo bin2hex(random_bytes(32));'`) rather than picking something short.
 The same token is also read from an `X-Pca-Token` header, which keeps it out of the access log:

 ```bash